 The term »vicious circle« generally means destruction, in this case even self-destruction.
 Mainly, because the neoliberal economic doctrine systematically undermines the regional foundation upon which it still flourishes.
 Logically, it will ultimately destroy itself by destroying its foundation.
 But we should not let things get that far.

 Therefore, we must carefully examine the vicious circle, since this is the key and the first step to overcome it.

-The Neoliberal Vicious Circle
+3. The 21 Elements of the Neoliberal Vicious Circle